 High-throughput degradation analysis: Prof. Desirée Plata is designing a lab environment for rapidly testing the breakdown of extensive variations of polymers under real-world conditions of temperature, pressure, light exposure and physical shear, in order to predict how new polymer designs will impact the lifecycle of a plastic product in the environment.
-The system provides a model for designing polymers with their environmental characteristics as a first-order priority before product engineering and production.

-Synthesis of degradable polymers: Prof. Jeremiah Johnson is reengineering a synthesis method called "ring-opening metathesis polymerization" to eliminate highly durable carbon-carbon bonds, resulting in polymers that more readily break down in the environment, including inside the body.
-The resulting polymers are especially promising for medical applications.
+Synthesis of degradable polymers: Prof. Jeremiah A. Johnson is developing synthetic methods to enable degradation of materials with highly durable carbon-carbon bonds, resulting in polymers that more readily break down in the environment, including inside the body.
+The resulting polymers are especially promising for medical applications and as recyclable thermosets.